Hissène Habré: Trial in Senegal

-On 8 July 2011, Senegal officials announced that Habré would be extradited to Chad on 11 July, but this was subsequently halted.
+On 8 July 2011, Senegalese officials announced that Habré would be extradited to Chad on 11 July, but this was subsequently halted.
 In July 2012, the ICJ ruled that Senegal must start Habré's trial "without delay".
 Amnesty International called on Senegal to abide by the ICJ's ruling, calling it "a victory for victims that's long overdue".
 A trial by the International Criminal Court (ICC) was ruled out, because the crimes took place before the ICC was fully established in 2002, and its jurisdiction is limited to events that took place after that date.

 In December 2012, the Parliament of Senegal passed a law allowing for the creation of an international tribunal in Senegal to try Habre.
 The judges of the tribunal would be appointed by the African Union, and come from elsewhere in Africa.

 On 30 June 2013, Habré was arrested in Senegal by the Senegalese police.
 Chadian President Idriss Déby said of his arrest that it was a step towards "an Africa free of all evil, an Africa stripped of all dictatorships."
 Senegal's court, set up with the African Union, charged him with crimes against humanity and torture.
 That year he was also sentenced to death in absentia for crimes against humanity by a Chadian court.
-The Tribunal that judged Hissène Habré in Sénégal is said to have a huge range of specificities.
+The tribunal that judged Hissène Habré in Senegal has been described as "neither an exclusively international nor a solely national tribunal, but an internationalised tribunal", with an ambitious and innovative approach to justice.

 On 20 July 2015 the trial started.
 Waiting for the trial to open, Habré shouted: "Down with imperialists.
 [The trial] is a farce by rotten Senegalese politicians.
 African traitors.
 Valet of America".
 After that Habré was taken out of the courtroom and the trial began without him.
 On 21 July 2015 Habré's trial was postponed to 7 September 2015, after his lawyers refused to participate in court.